‘You look like me’: Mother meets daughter after 55 years apart

 Michelle, being Lennie’s other daughter, who also did the test to learn more about her ancestry.
 Teresa’s daughter sent a message to Michelle and the rest is history.

-“We just kind of moved toward making this day happen,” said Michelle Bradbury, Scarborough ME.
+“We just kind of moved toward making this day happen,” said Michelle Bradbury, Scarborough, Maine.

 “Oh my god, I can’t believe it’s really, real,” said Miller.